 Skip to main content

-This guide covers porting phone numbers to and from Plivo.
+Frequently asked questions about porting phone numbers to and from Plivo.

 Porting transfers a phone number between service providers while retaining the same number.
 This lets you switch providers without changing your business phone numbers.